Schema Markup

 Key Definition

-Schema markup (schema.org) is JSON-LD code added to your pages to explicitly describe content: articles, FAQs, products, organizations.
+Schema markup (schema.org) is JSON-LD code added to your pages to explicitly describe content such as articles, FAQs, products, and organizations.
 It improves rich snippets and helps AI extract precise information.

 Importance